gasatrya/converso/readme.txt

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+---

+Credits: This theme is part of the Converso package, created by Brian Gardner and released under the GNU General Public License v3.
+For more information, visit https://www.ctaflow.com/converso/

 == Font ==